h4sohail/inventory-management/README.md

 The structures are defined in "data_types.h"

-The includes are in "includes.h"
+The includes are in "headers.h"

 ### Usage